Skip to main content

 What are terminal benefits in Zambia?

 Terminal benefits are all payments owed to an employee when their employment ends.
-This includes accrued leave pay, notice pay (if notice was not served), gratuity (for contracts over 12 months), and redundancy pay where applicable.
+This includes accrued leave pay, notice pay (if notice was not served), gratuity (typically for contracts over 12 months, though shorter contracts may include it), and redundancy pay where applicable.

 How is notice pay calculated?